spiraldb/vortex/README.md

 * VarBinView
 * ...with more to come

-### Extension Encodings
+### Compressed Encodings

-Vortex includes a set of extension encodings that are designed to model compressed in-memory arrays.
+Vortex includes a set of compressed encodings that can hold compression in-memory arrays allowing us to defer compression.
 These are:

 * BitPacking
 * Constant
 * Chunked
 * Dictionary
 * Frame-of-Reference
+* Run-end
 * RoaringUInt
 * RoaringBool
 * Sparse